tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     );
 ```

-As with drivers, teams in Formula One can often change who&#8217;s engine they are using in their car from season to season, with this in mind I need to be able to record this, the link table Team_Engine will allow us to do that.
+As with drivers, teams in Formula One can often change who's engine they are using in their car from season to season, with this in mind I need to be able to record this, the link table Team_Engine will allow us to do that.

   * Team ID _**FK**_
   * Engine
   * Start Date
   * End Date

-The Team\_ID a foreign key which references the team&#8217;s table.
+The Team\_ID a foreign key which references the team's table.
 The start date and end date work in the same way as they do in Driver\_Team.

 _**Note:**_ If the End_Date is not populated the engine listed is still being used by the team specified.